Majoremai/.github/profile/README.md

 We help organisations make sharper decisions, faster.

-Most organisations don't have a data problem, they have a clarity problem.
+Most teams don't have a data problem, they have a clarity problem.
 The data exists.
 What's missing is the strategy to act on it, the science to find what matters, and the storytelling to make it land.
 We fix that.
 &nbsp;

 &nbsp;